 When you first start the computer, and wait for it to finish doing everything, you finally get to the Desktop.
 The desktop is made up of five sections.

-At this point The Desktop does not matter and will be explained below.
-What matters here is that you can identify the desktop.
+At this point The Desktop does not matter because it will be explained below and throughout examples on this website.
+What matters here is that you can visually identify the desktop.

 Mouse Pointers change according to what your computer is doing and/or what you are doing.
 They are explained towards the bottom of this website page.